 Writing is structured in paragraphs using a variety of structures 3 marks and linguistic features that support logical sequence.
-Writing is structured in paragraphs with some use of discourse markers and connectives to show logical sequence and to enhance writing.
-2 marks Discourse markers and connectives are used occasionally to enhance writing.
+Writing is structured in paragraphs with some use of discourse 2 marks markers and connectives to show logical sequence and to enhance writing.
+Discourse markers and connectives are used occasionally to 1 mark enhance writing.
 Some use of paragraphs.
 Writing not always sequenced logically.
-1 mark Paragraphs not used and discourse markers and connectives rarely or not used.
-0 marks
+Paragraphs not used and discourse markers and connectives 0 marks rarely or never used.